sherilan/cs285-project/README.md

 - [config.sh](docker/config.sh) contains all configuration variables for the docker suite
 - [build.sh](docker/build.sh) automates building of the docker image
 - [run.sh](docker/run.sh) fires up a container, by default with an interactive bash shell.
 Additionally, it will map ports for notebooks/tensorboard, and mount the mujoco license key and the current codebase.
-- [notebook.sh](docker/notebook.sh) starts a jupyter notbook server in a running container
+- [notebook.sh](docker/notebook.sh) starts a jupyter notbook server in its own container
-- [tensorboard.sh](docker/tensorboard.sh) starts a tensorboard server in a running container
+- [tensorboard.sh](docker/tensorboard.sh) starts a tensorboard server in its own container

 ### Configuration

 Begin by editing [config.sh](docker/config.sh).
 By default the image name will be set to `<yourusername>/cs285`.
 Additionally, the path to a valid mujoco license key will default to `~/.mujoco/mjkey`, but you can change it if you keep your license somewhere else.
-The configuration for mapped ports (`tb_port` and `nb_port`) tells the [run.sh](docker/run.sh) script how to map ports from the host machine and into the container.
-By default, they will map 6006:6006 (for tensorboard) and 8888:8888 (for notebooks), but if you're on a shared system, you should consider changing the host values to someting else to avoid conflicts.
+The configuration for mapped ports (`tb_port` and `nb_port`) determines which ports (on the host machine) that will be used for tensorboard and jupyter notebooks.
+By default, they will map 6006:6006 (for tensorboard) and 8888:8888 (for notebooks), but if you're on a shared system, you should consider changing them to someting else to avoid conflicts.
 Finally, the gpu arguments will tell docker which gpus that should be exposed when running a container.

 **Note**: The mujoco key must come from an institutional license since personal (hardware-bound) licenses currently don't work within docker.